 Protais Musoni has been in cabinet since 2002, in addition to another long list of previous senior appointments.
 Prior to that, Musoni had served one of the RPF’s top cadres.
 But as one insider aware of the insider-goings of government put it, Musoni had been over the past few years turned into a liability to the effective performance of the administrative structure.
 His performance was more of “diminishing returns”, as very little was coming from him.

 But why would the once star-performer turn into the opposite?
 Sources privy to the details of Musoni’s public engagement tell us that the ex-minister was acting much older than his actual age (60year).
-The aging element, says the source, was compounded by Musoni’s continuous degeneration into an alcoholic.
+The aging element, says the source, was compounded by Musoni’s continuous degeneration into an alcoholic and he didn’t take an alcohol recovery programs

 The source tells us Musoni had lost moral authority after he was linked to land grabbing in the Eastern Province.
 The ex-minister himself was a major culprit in a particular case involving 400 acres.
 In a rare stance, Musoni apologized to his superiors for otherwise galloping appetite for property.